EQAR/deqar-docs/docs/architecture_data_model.md

 ### Use of Data from ETER/OrgReg

+The [European Tertiary Education Register (ETER)](https://eter-project.com/) is a European-level database providing data on higher education institutions' (HEI) activities and outputs.
+ETER collects data from national statistics authorities and ministries in charge of higher education matters in Europe.
+Linked to ETER, the [Register of Public Sector Organisations (OrgReg)](https://www.risis2.eu/registers-orgreg/) provides a reference list of higher education institutions in all EU Member States, EEA-EFTA countries (Iceland, Liechtenstein, Norway and Switzerland), candidate countries (Albania, Bosnia and Hercegovina, Kosovo, Montenegro, North Macdeonia, Serbia and Turkey) as well as the United Kingdom.

 DEQAR updates records from ETER/OrgReg every 24&nbsp;hours.
 These records serve as base set of records on European higher education institutions in DEQAR.
 DEQAR stores the following ETER data on institutions:

 - ETER ID